mvysny/vok-orm/README.md

   instead it should simply allow SELECTs to be passed as Strings, and then map the result to an object of programmer's choosing.

+As such, `vok-orm` has much in common with the [ActiveJDBC](https://github.com/javalite/activejdbc) project, in terms of design principles.
+The advantage of `vok-orm` is that it doesn't require any instrumentation to work (instead it uses Kotlin language features), and it's even simpler than ActiveJDBC.

 Please read [Back to Base - make SQL great again](http://mavi.logdown.com/posts/5771422) for the complete explanation of ideas behind this framework.